HOW TO FIND A JOB IN ICELAND

 Employment in Iceland for foreigners

-That is, even before moving to Iceland, it is required to find a local employer and sign a labor contract.
-After that, a special application for a residence permit and the right to work is submitted to the Icelandic Immigration Directorate.
-In addition, the documentation is carefully checked by the local labor office, which assesses the eligibility of the foreign job seeker.
+That is, even before moving to Iceland it is required to find a local employer and sign a labor contract.
+After that, a special application is submitted to the Icelandic Directorate of Immigration to obtain a residence permit (residence permit) and the right to employment.
+In addition, the documentation is thoroughly checked by the local labor office, which assesses the permissibility of the foreigner's employment.

-Documents for a work and residence permit in Iceland
+Documents for obtaining a work and residence permit in Iceland

-1. Correctly filled out application form, signed by both the applicant and the employer.
+1. A properly completed application form signed by both the applicant and the employer.

 2. Employment contract.